 If we stayed for more nights, which would have meant more breakfasts, we would have loved to try:

-Enjoy the Hotel or your Air BnB until Checkout
+Enjoy your Hotel until Checkout

-We went back to the hotel afterwards to change into swimsuits and promptly headed to the beach to relax.
+We went back to the hotel afterward to change into swimsuits and promptly headed to the beach to relax.
 We hopped over to the hot tub and pool before going to our room to prepare for check out.
 The good thing about an overnight in Key Largo is we only packed enough for a night so there wasn’t much to repack before checkout.

 Our Florida Keys in 2 Days itinerary had plenty more in store.